Algeria Anti-govt Protesters Hit Streets After Year-long Hiatus - UrduPoint

 Algiers, (APP - UrduPoint / Pakistan Point News - 26th Feb, 2021 ) :Thousands of anti-government protesters took to the streets of Algeria's capital on Friday as the "Hirak" pro-democracy movement gathers renewed momentum after a year-long hiatus due to the coronavirus pandemic.

-Despite a ban on gatherings over the pandemic, crowds gathered in several neighbourhoods of Algiers in the early afternoon and marched toward the city centre, AFP journalists said.
+Despite a ban on gatherings over Covid-19, crowds rallied in several neighbourhoods of Algiers in the early afternoon and marched toward the city centre, AFP journalists said.

 "It's awesome.
 It's like the big Friday Hirak protests," one demonstrator said.